-Check engine light on?
+Is your ‘check engine’ light on?
 Here are 10 reasons why

 Put simply, an ignition coil generates the electricity the spark plugs need to ignite the fuel and air mixture in the cylinders.
 Classic cars have a single coil, but many modern vehicles use one coil per cylinder.
 If your ride has a V8 under the hood, you could have eight separate coils.
 The monstrous Bugatti Chiron has 16.
 No matter how many you have though, a malfunctioning coil will almost certainly trigger the check engine light, but remember, if your car burns diesel, you have neither ignition coils nor spark plugs.

 Speaking of spark plugs, worn or fouled plugs can cause a variety of issues including an engine misfire and hesitation under heavy acceleration.
 A worn coil can exhibit the same symptoms, and can cause the car to shut off unexpectedly.
 A quality spark plug costs between $10 and $20, while a coil is generally in the $50 range.
+Changing your own spark plugs is easier than it sounds, too.

 Bad spark plug wires

 As its name implies, a spark plug wire transfers electricity from the coil to the spark plug.
 Without it, the fuel and air mixture in the cylinders wouldn’t ignite.
-A vast majority of cars use a single wire per cylinder, but there are models – notably some older Alfa Romeos and a few Mercedes-Benzes – with two spark plugs per cylinder, and consequently two wires.
+A vast majority of cars use a single wire per cylinder, but there are models – notably some older Mercedes-Benzes – with two spark plugs per cylinder, and consequently two wires.

 Symptoms of bad spark plug wires include a rough idle, a noticeable drop in engine performance, and lower gas mileage.
 Count about $50 for a set of plug wires.